 What makes this recipe so special is the use of Shishito peppers.
 They can be difficult to find but are normally a staple at any summer or early fall farmers’ market.
-I’ve also seen them at Trader Joe’s several times, but I’m not sure about the seasonal availability.
+You can also find them at Trader Joe’s, but I’m not sure about the seasonal availability.
 Shishito peppers are hidden gems–they are incredible raw or sliced up in a salad.
-Blistered in a little sesame oil and seasoned with salt and you’ll never have enough!
+Blister in a little sesame oil and season with salt, and you’ll never get enough!
 The walls of the shishito pepper are much thinner than that of bell pepper, or even the thin frying peppers.
-However, you end up with a softened, slightly chewy pepper with deep flavors.
+However, depending on how long you cook them you’ll end up with a softened, slightly chewy pepper with deep flavors.
 Truly one of my favorite pepper varieties to grow and eat!

 How to Grow Shishito Peppers